-Professor David Edwards is a leading bioinformatician specializing in plant genomics and bioinformatics.
+Professor David Edwards is a leading bioinformatician specializing in plant genomics.

 He holds a PhD from the University of Cambridge (2000) and a BSc (Hons) from the University of Nottingham (1989).
 Since 2015, he has served as a Winthrop Professor at the University of Western Australia (UWA), where he leads the Centre for Applied Bioinformatics.

-His research focuses on the application of bioinformatics in crop genomics, including genome sequencing, transcriptomics, and the use of machine learning in plant biology.
-Professor Edwards has held academic positions at institutions such as the University of Queensland and McGill University, and has contributed to various research projects and publications in the field.
+His research focuses on the application of bioinformatics in crop genomics, including genome sequencing, pangenomics, trait association and the use of machine learning in plant biology.
+Professor Edwards has held positions in industry, government and academia, and has contributed to diverse research projects and publications related to plant evolution and crop improvement.

 | Title | Year | Published by | Link |